-Saxonbury is a care home run by the local authority, which provides accommodation for up to seven people who have a learning disability.
+Clifton Cottage is a privately run care home, which provides accommodation for up to seven people who have a learning disability.
 At the time of our inspection there were seven people living in the home.

-The inspection was unannounced and was carried out on 01 March 2016.
+The inspection was unannounced and was carried out on 19 April 2016.